Grallistrix/Employee-Tracker/README.md

 ## Usage

-Once the application is running, you can access the Employee Tracker through your web browser by navigating to `http://localhost:8080` (assuming the default port).
+After running the application, you can interact with the Employee Tracker through the console.
+Use the provided command-line interface to perform various operations such as adding, updating, or deleting employee records.
+This is only temporarary as there is a JFX version of interface in the works

 ## Contributing